seb-lopez-331/job-application-follow-up-assistant/README.md

 ## Important Note

 Configure your own app password on gmail.
-Put that in your .env
+Put that in your .env.